a16z/ai/src/docs/intro/survey-parameters.md

 * _Project activity & relevance_.
 How actively is it in development?
 How many resources are being put against it?
 How crucial is it for the company?
 E.g. for a startup that only does that it would be critical, for IBM it may be a drop in a bucket, and therefore have fewer resources against it.

-## Language/Platform

-We selected JavaScript and Node.js as language and runtime platform respectively.

-Ok, ok.
-Put away your pitchforks!
-Please.

-We absolutely understand JS/Node.js has its fans as well as its detractors (one needs only to look at the [ES6 Compatibility Table](https://kangax.github.io/compat-table/es6/) to go a little nuts), and sometimes someone can be both!
-What's undeniable is that JavaScript is both universally available in both clients and servers as well as being fairly well known.

-We love Python, Scala, Go, C, Swift, Java, Haskell, ML, Prolog, APL (well, maybe not APL) and many other languages and environments but for most of the sample code here we'll use JavaScript.

-For CSS and styles we will use [Bootstrap](http://getbootstrap.com) version 3.
-We aimed for a straightforward, practical design that would work well in mobile devices.

-## Runtime

-Since one of our goals was to be able to show live examples, we needed a deployment platform.
-For that purpose we chose [Heroku](http://www.heroku.com), as a "neutral" provider of cloud runtime services.
-Other providers (e.g. Google, Microsoft, Amazon) also have their own AI/ML APIs and services and support different (usually easier) integrations between these services and their own platforms.
-Using a separate 3rd party service puts everyone on a level playing field.

-Additionally, Heroku supports multiple languages and has a free tier, which should allow people to clone, fork and run this project easily.

-Once again -- with all of these caveats, if there's something you feel we should take a look at, please don't hesitate to [contact us](/contact).

-## Structure

-The content is divided into sections which are (individually) a relatively quick read.

-For details on the survey, you can start with the [survey goals](/docs/intro/survey-goals) and a brief [introduction to AI](/docs/intro/ai).

-We have divided content into top-level categories for easier browsing: such as [Natural Language Processing](/docs/guides/nlp), [Vision](/docs/guides/vision), or [Deep Learning](/docs/intro/dl).

-Whenever possible we have included live examples throughout the various sections.
-We also encourage you to fork the github repository and experiment!
-Most APIs are easy to setup and include free tiers for experimentation.